vanessa-laii/vanessa-laii/README.md

 # 💫 About Me:
 Hi!
-I'm Vanessa and I'm in my 4th year of software engineering at McMaster University.<br>Currently Software Engineering Intern at Royal Bank of Canada (RBC).
+I'm Vanessa and I'm in my 4th year of software engineering at McMaster University.<br><br> Currently Software Engineering Intern at Royal Bank of Canada (RBC).
 Completing a 12 month work term in the Innovation & Technology, DevOps Team!
 Experienced with CI/CD pipelines, Automation, Site Reliability Engineering and Platform Engineering. <br> <br><be>

 - 👨‍💻 All of my experiences, projects, resume and blog posts 👀 are available at [my personal website](https://vanessa-laii.github.io/)